xpqz/dyalog-docs/interface-guide/docs/graphics/bitmaps-and-icons.md

       'BM' ⎕WC 'Bitmap' ('CBits' CBITS)
 ```

-While it is possible to define bitmaps by creating appropriate APL arrays, it is likely that you will load them from file, e.g.
+While it is possible to define bitmaps by creating appropriate APL arrays, it is likely that you will load them from file.
+For example:
 ```apl
       'BM' ⎕WC 'Bitmap' (ROOT,'\WS\CARS')
       PIX CM ← 'BM' ⎕WG 'Bits' 'CMap'